SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 # 5.0 Redis

- This connector simplifies using a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or a StackExchange [IConnectionMultiplexer](https://github.com/StackExchange/StackExchange.Redis) in an application running on Cloud Foundry.
+ This connector simplifies using a Microsoft [RedisCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) and/or a StackExchange [IConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/) in an application running on Cloud Foundry.

- In addition to the Quick Start below, there are other Steeltoe sample applications that you can use to help you understand how to make use of this connector:
+ In addition to the Quick Start below, there are other Steeltoe sample applications available to help you understand how to make use of this connector:

-* [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore) - sample app illustrating how to make use of the Steeltoe DataProtection Key Storage Provider for Redis.
+* [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore) - sample app illustrating how to use the Steeltoe DataProtection Key Storage Provider for Redis.
-* [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
+* [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) - a sample app illustrating how to use all of the Steeltoe components together in an ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core reference app MusicStore provided by Microsoft.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).